Welcome to VeggieConverter! Vegan Ground Beef Substitute is one of my most popular recipe posts.

 So, I’d say give it a shot and decide for yourself.
 I think it’s great, and is beefy enough for me.

-Maybe I’ll kick the steak seasoning up a notch next time.
+Next time, maybe I’ll kick the steak seasoning up a notch.
 I’m really excited to try it out in recipes.

 I have no idea how it will hold up in chili and other liquidy recipes.
 (UPDATE: It totally does!)